What are fertility problems?

 If you are 35 or older, your doctor may recommend that you skip some of the steps younger couples usually take.
 That's because your chances of having a baby decrease with each passing year.

 It's important to understand that even if you are able to get pregnant, no treatment can guarantee a healthy baby.
 On the other hand, scientists in this field have made many advances that have helped millions of couples have babies.

 Take time to plan

 Before you and your partner start treatment, talk about how far you want to go with treatment.
 For example, you may want to try medicine but don't want to have surgery.
-While you may change your mind during your treatment, it’s good to have an idea where you want to draw the line.
+You may change your mind during your treatment, but it's good to start with an idea of what you want your limits to be.

 Treatment for fertility can also cost a lot.
 And insurance often doesn't cover these expenses.
 If cost is a concern for you, ask how much the medicines and procedures cost.
 Then find out if your insurance covers any costs.
 Talk with your partner about what you can afford.

 Thinking about this ahead of time may help keep you from becoming emotionally and financially drained from trying a series of treatments you hadn't planned for.

 Treatments for fertility problems in women depend on what may be keeping the woman from getting pregnant.
 Sometimes the cause isn't known.